-Knee Repair's Use Of Surgical Assistant Leads To A Costly Surprise Bill
+The Knee Surgeon Was In-Network.
+The Surgical Assistant Wasn't, And Billed $1,167

 Steve Benasso said he was perplexed by the letter's meaning, adding: "We had never read or heard of anything like that before."

 Surgical assistants are not medical doctors, but serve as an extra set of hands for surgeons, allowing them to concentrate on the technical aspects of the surgery.
 Oftentimes other surgeons or physician assistants — or, in teaching hospitals, medical residents or surgical fellows — fill that role at no extra charge.
-But some doctors rely on certified surgical assistants, who generally have an undergraduate science degree, complete a 12- to 24-month training program, and then pass a certification exam.
+But some doctors rely on certified surgical assistants, who generally have an undergraduate science degree, complete a 12- to 24-month training program and then pass a certification exam.

 Surgeons generally decide when they need surgical assistants, although the Centers for Medicare & Medicaid Services maintains lists of procedures for which a surgical assistant can and cannot bill.
 Meniscus repair is on the list of allowed procedures.